 Geographically, Transylvania is located in central Romania and it is surrounded by the Carpathian mountains, from where it receives its name: The Land beyond the forests.
 The interior of the region is flat and hilly, so the tourist will never get bored here: from the snowy peaks of the Carpathian mountains, going down through its thick forests to the hilly plateau, the natural landscape never ceases to amaze.

 Lovely cities.
 But Transylvania is more than that.
-The medieval cities, like Sibiu and Brasov, are on the top of the list of the places to be visited in Transylvania and should be used a hub to a more deep exploration of the region.
-A guided tour in the old town of those cities can be the highlight of any trip to Romania.
+The medieval cities, like Sibiu and Brasov, are on the top of the list of the places to be visited in Transylvania and should be used as a hub for a more deep exploration of the region.
+A guided tour of the old town of those cities can be the highlight of any trip to Romania.

-And if we mentioned Dracula and medieval towns, Sighisoara is matching both categories, being the birthplace of Vlad the Impaler and also a lovely medieval citadel, listed on UNESCO world heritage list.
-A walking tour on the cobblestone streets of this beautiful medieval city is like stepping back in the14 century when its defence walls were erected.
+And if we mentioned Dracula and medieval towns, Sighisoara is matching both categories, being the birthplace of Vlad the Impaler and also a lovely medieval citadel, listed on the UNESCO world heritage list.
+A walking tour on the cobblestone streets of this beautiful medieval city is like stepping back in the 14th century when its defense walls were erected.